Last Updated on October 6, 2022 by The Noms

 Likewise we thought a spiced orange syrup would be the perfect starting point.

 Our spiced orange syrup is a delicious combination of sweet and spice.
 Made with fresh orange zest and fresh squeezed orange juice, there is a full bold burst of orange flavor.
-To bring a nice bit of holiday spice, we added in some traditional Sur La Table Mulling Spice, cinnamon, clove and star anise.
+To bring a nice bit of holiday spice, we added in some traditional Mulling Spice, cinnamon, clove and star anise.

 The combination of spice and citrus makes for a complex sweet syrup that has an incredible perfume as well.